theforeman/foreman_column_view/README.md

 * Add plugin settings to the Settings UI
 * Make the column sortable
-* Choose where to display the column
-* Support multiple additional columns
 * Support adding data to other pages

 # Copyright